jpbautista1295/shiftcare-client-search/README.md

 - The search field parameter can only accept three options: `id`, `full_name`, `email`.
 Any values other than those 3 would raise an exception.

 - The `remote_url` parameter can only accept links that starts with `http://` or `https://` and ends with the `.json` extension.
-Otherwise, it would raise and exception.
+Otherwise, it would raise an exception.

 - The `search_field` and `q` parameters on the filters would work with any valid JSON file.
 Provided that the data inside the `remote_url` contains the three fields (`id`, `full_name`, `email`).